markaren/E-book_cpp/getting_started.md

 ## Windows

 _Optional:_ Download [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/).
-This is the preferred compiler on Windows, however, you can opt to use the the MinGW toolchain that come bundled with CLion.
+This is the preferred compiler on Windows, however, you can opt to use the MinGW toolchain that come bundled with CLion.

 ## MacOS
 Apple supports C++ with the Apple Clang compiler (included in Xcode).